Develop your interest,

 VOLUNTEER WITH US!

-We will be looking for volunteers to help us make this year's Girls in STEM Olympics the best yet!
+Every year we look for volunteers to help us make Girls in STEM Olympics the best yet!

 Positions range from set-up and teardown, general administrative tasks, running activities and leadership.